Women in government: Mirror representation

-Women's participation in formal politics is lower than men's throughout the world.
-The argument put forth by scholars Jacquetta Newman and Linda White is that women's participation in the realm of high politics is crucial if the goal is to affect the quality of public policy.
+Rates of women's participation in formal politics is lower than men's throughout the world.
+The argument put forth by scholars Jacquetta Newman and Linda White is that women's participation in politics is crucial if the goal is to affect the quality of public policy.
 As such, the concept of mirror representation aims to achieve gender parity in public office.
-In other words, mirror representation says that the proportion of women in leadership should match the proportion of women in the population that they govern.
+Mirror representation says that the proportion of women in leadership should match the proportion of women in the population that they govern, and should be a miniature reflection of the population's diversity.
+When a significant gap exists between the percentage of women in the population and their presence in office, the mirror is described as distorted.
+This distortion is not merely a statistical anomaly but a reflection of barriers in the system.
+The degree of distortion in office is often tied to the specific electoral system used by a nation, where majority take all systems tend to show an increase in representation gaps more than proportional representation systems.
 Mirror representation is premised on the assumption that elected officials of a particular gender would likely support policies that seek to benefit constituents of the same gender.